-Enemy Mine: The races comprising the Ebonheart Pact are only working together because of the threat posed by their mutual enemies.
+Enemy Mine: The Ebonheart Pact is comprised of the Dunmer and their two most hated enemies, the Nords and Argonians.
+They are only working together because of the threat posed by their mutual enemies.
 Whether or not this holds true for the other factions remains unknown, though considering that traditional relationships between Orcs and Bretons and Redguards have been hostile to say the least, it seems likely.

 Expy: The three main factions (Ebonheart, Aldmeri, Daggerfall) are each roughly equivalent in theme to of Dark Age Of Camelot's Midgard, Hibernia, and Albion (respectively).